How to Stop Overeating

 I also don’t think giving up on having a fit healthy body is a good option.

 There is a way to have both!
 Be fit and healthy and NOT diet.
-It’s a matter of learning what are the causes of overeating and learning some appetite control strategies.
+It’s a matter of learning what are the causes of overeating and working with your mindset.